Clawworks-DawnMC/Docs-Public/Bloom/getting-started.md

 ## What can stop a payout

-Your server may block payouts in some situations, such as:
+The server may block payouts in some situations, such as:

 - specific worlds
 - creative or spectator mode